godotcommunity/godot-docs/README.md

 See [LICENSE.txt](/LICENSE.txt) for details.

 The files in the `classes/` folder are derived from [Godot's main source repository](https://github.com/godotengine/godot) and are distributed under the MIT license, with the same authors as above.

+## Join the Community

+We invite you to join the Godot community and engage with fellow developers, share knowledge, and stay updated with the latest news and events.
+Visit the Godot community website at [https://godot.community/](https://godot.community/) to explore various resources, forums, tutorials, and more.

+Happy game development with Godot!

+---
+**Note**: This repository is managed and maintained by the Godot community and is not affiliated with the official Godot Engine project.
+For issues specific to the mirrored documentation, please use the issues section in this repository.
+For issues related to the official Godot Engine project, visit their [GitHub repository](https://github.com/godotengine/godot-docs).